BettercareHealth/bettercare/intrapartum-care/scrub.md

 4A
+{:.chapter-number}

-Skills workshop: Performing and repairing an episiotomy
+# Skills: Performing and repairing an episiotomy

 ## Objectives

 When you have completed this skills workshop you should be able to:

-Perform a mediolateral episiotomy.
+*	Perform a mediolateral episiotomy.

-Repair an episiotomy.
+*	Repair an episiotomy.

-Performing an episiotomy
+*	Performing an episiotomy

-A. The purpose of an episiotomy
+### A. The purpose of an episiotomy

-To aid the delivery of the presenting part when the perineum is tight and causing poor progress in the second stage of labour.
+1. To aid the delivery of the presenting part when the perineum is tight and causing poor progress in the second stage of labour.

-To prevent third degree perineal tears.
+1. To prevent third degree perineal tears.

-To allow more space for operative or manipulative deliveries, e.g. forceps or breech deliveries.
+1. To allow more space for operative or manipulative deliveries, e.g. forceps or breech deliveries.

-To shorten the second stage of labour, e.g. with fetal distress.
+1. To shorten the second stage of labour, e.g. with fetal distress.

-B. Preparation for an episiotomy
+### B. Preparation for an episiotomy

 If you anticipate that an episiotomy may be needed, you should inject local anaesthetic into the perineum.
 An episiotomy should not be done without adequate analgesia.
 Usually 10–15 ml 1% lignocaine (Xylotox) supplies adequate analgesia for performing an episiotomy.
 Be very careful that the local anaesthetic is not injected into the presenting part of the fetus.

-C. Types of episiotomy
+### C. Types of episiotomy

 There are two methods of performing an episiotomy:

-Mediolateral or oblique.
+1. Mediolateral or oblique.

-Midline.
+1. Midline.

 The midline episiotomy has the danger that it can extend into the rectum to become a third degree tear while the mediolateral episiotomy often results in more bleeding.
 This skills workshop will only deal with the mediolateral episiotomy because it is used most frequently, is safe and requires the least experience.

-D. Performing a mediolateral episiotomy
+### D. Performing a mediolateral episiotomy

 The incision should only be started during a contraction when the presenting part is stretching the perineum.
 Doing the episiotomy too early may cause severe bleeding and will not immediately assist the delivery.
 The incision is started in the midline with the scissors pointed 45 degrees away from the anus.
 It is usually directed to the patient’s left but can also be to the right.
 Two fingers of the left hand are slipped between the perineum and the presenting part when performing a mediolateral episiotomy.

-E. Problems with episiotomies
+### E. Problems with episiotomies

-The episiotomy is done *too soon*: This can result in excessive bleeding as the presenting part is not pressing on the perineum.
+1. The episiotomy is done *too soon*: This can result in excessive bleeding as the presenting part is not pressing on the perineum.
 An episiotomy will not help the descent of a high head.

-Extension of the episiotomy by *tearing*: This is not only a problem in a midline episiotomy.
+1. Extension of the episiotomy by *tearing*: This is not only a problem in a midline episiotomy.
 Mediolateral episiotomies may also tear through the anal sphincter into the rectum.
 However, extension of mediolateral episiotomies is less likely to occur than a midline episiotomy.

-Excessive *bleeding* may occur:
+1. Excessive *bleeding* may occur:

-When the episiotomy is done too early.
+	*	When the episiotomy is done too early.

-From a mediolateral episiotomy.
+	*	From a mediolateral episiotomy.

-After the delivery.
+	*	After the delivery.

 Arterial bleeders may have to be temporarily clamped, while venous bleeding is easily stopped by packing a swab into the wound.
 Suturing the episiotomy usually stops the venous bleeding but arterial bleeders need to be tied off.

-Repairing an episiotomy
+## Repairing an episiotomy

-F. Preparations for repairing an episiotomy
+### F. Preparations for repairing an episiotomy

-This is an uncomfortable procedure for the patient.
+1. This is an uncomfortable procedure for the patient.
 Therefore, it is essential to explain to her what is going to be done.

-The patient should be put into the lithotomy position if possible.
+1. The patient should be put into the lithotomy position if possible.

-It is essential to have a good light that must be able to shine into the vagina.
+1. It is essential to have a good light that must be able to shine into the vagina.
 A normal ceiling light usually is not adequate.

-Good analgesia is essential and is usually provided by local anaesthesia which is given before the episiotomy is performed.
+1. Good analgesia is essential and is usually provided by local anaesthesia which is given before the episiotomy is performed.
 As 20 ml of 1% lignocaine may be safely infiltrated, 5–10 ml usually remains to be given in sensitive areas.
 An episiotomy should not be sutured until there is good analgesia of the site.

-In order to prevent blood which drains out of the uterus from obscuring the episiotomy site, a rolled pad or tampon should be carefully inserted into the vagina above the episiotomy wound.
+1. In order to prevent blood which drains out of the uterus from obscuring the episiotomy site, a rolled pad or tampon should be carefully inserted into the vagina above the episiotomy wound.
 As this is uncomfortable for the patient, she should be reassured while this is being done.

-Absorbable suture material should be used for the repair.
+1. Absorbable suture material should be used for the repair.
 Three packets of chromic 0 are required.
 Two on a round (taper) needle for the vaginal epithelium and muscles, and one on a cutting needle for the skin.
 With smaller episiotomies one packet on a round needle and one on a cutting needle will be sufficient.
 Non-absorbable suture material such as nylon and dermalon are very uncomfortable and should not be used.
 Remember that the patient has to sit on her wound.

-G..
-The following important principles apply to the suturing of an episiotomy
+### G. The following important principles apply to the suturing of an episiotomy

-The apex of the episiotomy must be visualised and a suture put in at the apex.
+1. The apex of the episiotomy must be visualised and a suture put in at the apex.

-Dead space must be closed.
+1. Dead space must be closed.

-The same opposing tissue must be brought together using the skin vaginal epithelium juncture as an anatomical landmark.
+1. The same opposing tissue must be brought together using the skin vaginal epithelium juncture as an anatomical landmark.

-Tissues must be brought together but not strangulated by excessive tension on the sutures.
+1. Tissues must be brought together but not strangulated by excessive tension on the sutures.

-Haemostasis must be obtained.
+1. Haemostasis must be obtained.

-The needles must be handled with a pair of forceps and not by hand, and should be removed from the operating field as soon as possible.
+1. The needles must be handled with a pair of forceps and not by hand, and should be removed from the operating field as soon as possible.

-H. The method of suturing an episiotomy
+### H. The method of suturing an episiotomy

 Three layers have to be repaired:

-The vaginal epithelium.
+1. The vaginal epithelium.

-The muscles.
+1. The muscles.

-The perineal skin.
+1. The perineal skin.

 There are four important steps in the repair of an episiotomy wound.